byandell-sysgen/qtl2shiny/README.md

 * scans
     + multiple traits now use superset of covariates
     + fixed for Scan1Plot; need to do same for Scan1SNP and possibly elsewhere
+* mediation
+    + subscript out of bounds sometimes (seemed to work earlier)
+    + triad plot skips first pattern
+* SNP/Gene Action
+    + panel appears not to work at all
+* reset
+    + reset buttons when new dataset (i.e. to Genome Scan)

 ### Contribution guidelines ###